-Running alongside initiatives to support the School’s leading charity are established annual charity events including Jeans for Genes Day, Children in Need and Sport Relief.
+Running alongside initiatives to support the School’s leading charity are established annual charity events including Jeans for Genes Day, Children in Need, World’s biggest Coffee Morning for Macmillan Cancer Support and Sport Relief.

-Many Walthamstow Hall students undertake service in the local community as part of the Duke of Edinburgh Award Scheme at Bronze, Silver and Gold level.
-From November 2018, this concept has been extended to younger students through the introduction of Walthamstow Hall’s Active Adventure Award for Year 7 and 8 pupils.
+Many Walthamstow Hall pupils undertake service in the local community as part of the Duke of Edinburgh Award Scheme at Bronze, Silver and Gold level.
+In recent years this concept has been extended to younger pupils through the introduction of Walthamstow Hall’s Active Adventure Award for Year 7 and 8 pupils.

-In addition, the School has established links with a number of local organisations where students undertake volunteering work.
+In addition, the School has established links with a number of local organisations where pupils undertake volunteering work.